data-intellisense/project-sonic-log-prediction/README.md

-# Machine Learning Challenge organized by SPE-GCS in 2021
+# SPE-GCS Machine Learning Challenge 2021

 ## How to use this repository:
 a) clone this repository